Labor and Delivery (OB) Services Temporarily Closed Effective April 1, 2025 Until Further Notice

 OUR DUTIES

 Harrison County Hospital’s (HCH) goal is to take appropriate steps to attempt to safeguard any medical or other personal information that is provided to us.
-We are required by law to: maintain the privacy of medical and financial information provided to us that reasonably identifies HCH patients and/or their conditions (such protected information will be referred to in this document as “Health Information”); provide notice of our legal duties and privacy practices; abide by the terms of our Notice of Privacy Practices currently in effect; and notify you following a breach of your unsecured Health Information.
+We are required by law to: maintain the privacy of medical and financial information provided to us that reasonably identifies HCH patients and/or their conditions (such protected information will be referred to in this document as “Health Information”); provide notice of our legal duties and privacy practices with respect to Health Information; abide by the terms of our Notice of Privacy Practices currently in effect; and notify you following a breach of your unsecured Health Information.

 WHO WILL FOLLOW THIS NOTICE

-The practices described in this notice apply to the following persons or group of persons: 1) All HCH personnel and students in training; 2) Any healthcare professional authorized to enter information into, or obtain information from, a HCH record; 3) Any volunteer or member of a volunteer group that assists you while you are at HCH; 4) Harrison County Hospital Physician Group; and 5) HCH’s Medical Staff and its members; attending physicians; radiologists; pathologists; anesthesiologists; surgeons; emergency department physicians; and any other physician or healthcare provider who provides treatment to you while you are at or in HCH, and staff members of such physicians who work at HCH.
+The practices described in this notice apply to the following persons or group of persons: 1) All HCH personnel and students in training;2) Any healthcare professional authorized to enter information into, or obtain information from, an HCH record; 3) Any volunteer or member of a volunteer group that assists you while you are at HCH; 4) Harrison County Hospital Physician Group; and 5) HCH’s Medical Staff and its members, attending physicians, radiologists, pathologists, anesthesiologists, surgeons, emergency department physicians, and any other physician or healthcare provider who provides treatment to you while you are at or in HCH and staff members of such physicians who work at HCH.

 INFORMATION COLLECTED ABOUT YOU